avocado-framework/avocado/docs/source/Configuration.rst

-The Avocado config file format is based on the (informal) `INI file 'specification' <http://en.wikipedia.org/wiki/INI_file>`__, that is implemented by Python's  :mod:`ConfigParser`.
+The Avocado config file format is based on the (informal) `INI file 'specification' <http://en.wikipedia.org/wiki/INI_file>`__, that is implemented by Python's  :mod:`configparser`.
 The format is simple and straightforward, composed by `sections`, that contain a number of `keys` and `values`.
 Take for example a basic Avocado config file:

 .. code-block:: ini